LE FESTIVAL DU LOUP

 Le Festival du Loup celebrates francophone culture and heritage.
 This annual community gathering takes place entirely en français and welcomes anyone who would like to come enjoy and celebrate local francophonie.

 The Festival is held annually on the 3rd weekend of July.
-The 17th edition takes place July 15th, 16th and 17th, 2021.
-Over three days, the Festival includes a storytelling evening, a tractor parade, a full day of fair-style activities for the whole family, and two musical evenings.
+The Festival includes a tractor parade, a full day of family style activities for the whole family, and one musical evening.

 During a community meeting in the year 2000, which had as a goal to create a museum for our heritage, more than 60 people got together to determine what type of museum they wanted to create.
 The purchase of a building (without funds) and the maintenance of such a space (still with no revenue) meant that the idea of having a museum in a building was not an option.
 We wanted, more or less, a living museum.
 There are many ways to create living museums, but the key question was how to generate enough funds to make this possible.
 This is where the idea of a Festival came about; a festival of the music from the region as a way to raise funds for a museum.
 That night at the Parish Hall in Lafontaine came the idea of the Festival du Loup.
 A group got together to continue the discussion.
 A brave soul, with the help of the other people who were present, accepted the responsibility to organize the first Festival.
 It was volunteer work.